ollestenson/ollestenson/README.md

 ## Student at Chalmers University of Techonology 👋
 #### Currently pursuing a M.Sc. degree in Computer Science and Engineering and a B.Sc. degree in Business and Economics

+#### Interested in entering the field of Data Science and AI, specifically analyzing financial data through various means.

 <!--
 **ollestenson/ollestenson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.